oevkaya/datafest_UoE/content/_index.md

 -->

-ASA DataFest 2024 @ Edinburgh is **on site** on **March 22 - 24, 2024** weekend with participation from students from The University of Edinburgh and Heriot-Watt University.
+The American Statistical Association (ASA) DataFest 2024 @ Edinburgh is **on site** on **March 22 - 24, 2024** weekend with participation from students from The University of Edinburgh and Heriot-Watt University.

 <br>